 Regression analysis to investigate the factors that influence the sentence an individual receives

-To understand the methods of study, it is important to first describe the output we are interested in: length of criminal sentences.
-This variable, in theory, is decided by the type of felony committed by an individual, along with their historical criminal record.
-This is depicted in the chart below, along with multiple ranges within each cell on the matrix.
-These different ranges depict variability in an individual’s circumstances, for example, a mitigated sentence for a low-income individual stealing to provide for themself.
+To understand the study methods, it is important to first describe the output we are interested in: the length of criminal sentences.
+In theory, the criminal sentence length is decided by the type of felony an individual commits and their historical criminal record (Fig 1).
+Ranges in sentencing reflect the variability in an individual’s circumstances—for example, a mitigated sentence for a low-income individual stealing to provide for themself.

 Figure 1.
 Felony Punishment Chart and Minimum/Maximum Table for Offenses Committed on or after October 1, 2013